michaelasher/personal-website/content/_index.md

 action_label: Read my work &rarr;
 action_link: /publications
 action_type: text
 description: I am an experimental psychologist studying how instructors can motivate students to engage and persist in academic environments.
-By combining tools from social psychology and cognitive science and using them to adapt curricula and develop educational technology, I aim to develop theory-based interventions that are easy to adopt, that challenge students’ stubborn and self-limiting beliefs about academic ability and the value of education, and that foster sustained engagement with academic content over time.
+By combining tools from social psychology and cognitive science and using them to adapt curricula and develop educational technology, I aim to develop theory-based interventions that are easy to adopt at scale, that challenge students’ stubborn and self-limiting beliefs about academic ability and the value of education, and that foster sustained engagement with academic content over time.
 image_left: true
 images:
 - img/squarephoto.jpg